jts272/hello-django/README.md

 Alternatively, [online secret key generators](https://miniwebtool.com/django-secret-key-generator/) can be used.

-The secret key can also be provided to the Heroku config vars online.
+A secret key must also be provided for Heroku's config vars online.
+It does not need to be the same one that was used locally.
+For example, the local env var was re-generated with the terminal command and the Heroku var was generated from the url above.